anjackson/codex/content/patterns/contexts/index.md

 ...

 ### Direct

 {{< figure src="./images/spacetime-context-direct.png" caption="Space-time plot visualising events in the OAIS environment pattern." class="text-center" >}}

 Crucially, this means the DIP is generated from the AIP...

+Pipeline versus sidecar preservation

+POINT: If your not generating your DIP from your actual AIP you’re not doing OAIS.

+Use digitised images as example.
+Look at risks of the sidecar approach.

 ### Backup (via the publisher)